 Change of the Purpose of Residence

-If you hold a long-term residence permit and you wish to reside in the Czech Republic for a different purpose, you must apply for a new long-term residence permit.
-This procedure may be subject to specific rules1.
+If you are a holder of a long-term residence permit and wish to reside in the Czech Republic for a different purpose, you must submit an application for the granting of a new long-term residence permit, to which specific rules may apply1.

-What does changing the purpose mean and how does it work?
+What is a change of purpose and how does it work?

-For example, if you hold a long-term residence permit for sports purposes and you want to apply for a long-term residence permit for family purposes, you must apply for a new long-term residence permit.
-The procedure differs from application for an extension of a long-term residence permit for the same purpose.
+If, for example, you hold a long-term residence permit for sports purposes and you want to apply for a long-term residence permit for family purposes, you must apply for the granting of a new long-term residence permit.
+The procedure differs from an application to extend the validity of a long-term residence permit for the same purpose.

-- You must submit the application only in person at a Ministry of the Interior office.
+- You must submit the application exclusively in person at a locally competent Ministry of the Interior office.

-- You can submit the application at any time before an expiration of your current residence permit2.
+- You may submit the application at any time before the expiration of your currently valid residence permit2.

 - The processing period for this application is 60 days.